janishar/PlaceHolderView/README.md

 [Android Tinder Swipe](https://medium.com/@janishar.ali/android-tinder-swipe-view-example-3eca9b0d4794#.413dgor3o)

 [Android Infinite List with Load More](https://medium.com/@janishar.ali/android-infinite-list-with-load-more-example-3749ea7bc33#.e3juocg6s)

+# TO-DOs
+- [ ] Update/Refresh the View already shown in the stack.
+- [ ] Callback when a card comes on top of the stack.
+- [ ] Provide Undo for the entire swipe history.

 # Recent Library: [`JPost`](https://github.com/janishar/JPost)
 #### `JPost` is a pubsub library based on massages over a channel.
 It's very efficient and much powerful than other pubsub libraries.
 It prevents memory leak and increases code control.
 Also, provide a mechanism to run code asynchronously.